gafusion/doc/html/src/geometry.rst

     R_{0}=\frac{R_{+}+R_{-}}{2} \; .

-This definition is valid in all cases; that is, for circular equilibria, as well as for shaped Grad-Shafranov (Miller) and general equilibrium (see geometry notes for details).
+This definition is valid in all cases; that is, for circular equilibria, as well as for shaped Grad-Shafranov (Miller) and general equilibrium.

 Effective field
 ---------------